-As stated previously, applicants that plan to commence a project before it has been awarded HOME or HTF grant funding should discuss their plans with program staff to ensure they do not take any steps that could violate the various federal and state laws and programmatic requirements that apply to projects involving HOME or HTF funds.
-Project activities, such as land acquisition, are subject to HOME and HTF regulations even if performed prior to the submission of an application for HOME or HTF funding and even if acquired with other funding sources.
-In general, HOME environmental requirements are triggered when the public is made aware of an entity's intent to use federal funds administered by Commerce or at the time an application is submitted to Commerce, whichever occurs first.
-For both HOME and HTF, URA requirements are triggered at the time the use of federal funds is contemplated.
+As stated previously, applicants that plan to commence a project before it has been awarded HOME-ARP funds should discuss their plans with program staff to ensure they do not take any steps that could violate the various federal and state laws and programmatic requirements that apply to projects involving HOME-ARP funds.
+Project activities, such as land acquisition, may be subject to HOME-ARP regulations even if performed prior to the submission of an application for HOME-ARP funding and acquired with other funding sources.
+In general, HOME-ARP environmental requirements are triggered when the public is made aware of an entity's intent to use federal funds administered by Commerce or at the time an application is submitted to Commerce, whichever occurs first.
+For HOME-ARP, URA requirements are triggered at the time the use of federal funds is contemplated.